ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ordering.md

    1. Specify the {{site.data.keyword.vpc_short}} routes for NSX-T AVN networks.
    1. Specify the {{site.data.keyword.vpc_short}} routes for NSX overlay network in the management domain.
    1. Specify the number of public floating IP addresses.
-   1. Specify the **Optional management domain settings**: the vCenter appliance size and storage size in the management domain and the NSX-T manager appliance size.
+   1. Specify the **Optional management domain settings**: the vCenter appliance size and storage size in the management domain and the NSX-T manager appliance size, the VCF data center name for the VCF deployment, and the backup server for the management domain backup.

 1. Specify the **Workload domain** settings.